 5) Have a dedicated and disciplined membership that extends to each other the highest levels of trust and integrity, and who treat each other with the utmost mutual respect.

 In memory of Langston Tabor 1942-1998

+In response to that conversation, David felt a strong calling to assist in the ongoing identification and development of entrepreneurs and leaders in the Pacific Northwest.
+David gathered friends and business acquaintances and the Tabor 100 was formed.
 Through the assistance of Dr. William Bradford, former Dean of the University of Washington Business School, Reverend Laverne Hall of the Mount Zion Baptist Church, good friend and business owner Daryl Thomas, and A. Carl Smith, a local businessman whose father’s (Sam Smith) long and distinguished political career was dedicated to aiding people to gain economic access, the initial framework of the group was undertaken.